 Microsoft Excel is mainly used for statistical analysis, keeping and tracking records, making and analyzing reports, etc. Apart from these, users can solve different equations like linear, quadratic, cubic, and others.
-The process for solving these equations in Excel is slightly different than how we generally do it.
+The process for solving these equations in Excel is slightly different from how we generally do it.
 In this article, we will show you how to solve cubic equation in Excel.

 1. Utilizing Goal Seek Feature to Solve Cubic Equation in Excel

 For our first procedure, we will utilize the Goal Seek feature of Excel.
-By using this feature, we will set the final result of an equation as an input, and this feature will change the variables depending on this outcome and show the variable as the result of this goal seeking.
+By using this feature, we will set the final result of an equation as an input, and this feature will change the variables depending on this outcome and show the variable as the result of this goal-seeking.
 For detailed steps of this procedure, follow the below description.

 - Then, we will set 0 as the initial value of X.